cmrg-lab/hexblender/Readme.txt

 and put the included scipy directory in the site-packages directory within the Blender installation.

 ########### Windows #############
-On Windows 64bit systems we have been successful in putting the site-packages directory from Anaconda (http://continuum.io/downloads -- be sure to get the Python 3 64bit version) into our PYTHONPATH definition.
+On Windows 64bit systems we have been successful in putting the site-packages directory from Anaconda (http://continuum.io/downloads -- be sure to get the Python 3.5 64bit version) into our PYTHONPATH definition.
 Something like the following worked for us:
 PYTHONPATH = C:\Anaconda3\lib\site-packages.
 After doing that Hexblender did load and work successfully.

 You will likely need to add PYTHONPATH as a new system environmental variable.
-For Windows 8, just search for system variables
-For Windows 7, Start -> Right Click on Computer -> Properties -> Advanced -> Environmental Variables.
+For Windows 8 and 10, just search for system variables For Windows 7, Start -> Right Click on Computer -> Properties -> Advanced -> Environmental Variables.

 ########### Linux #############